ccho-mongodb/test-vale-gh-action/README.md

 [Example pull request](https://github.com/mongodb/docs-ecosystem/pull/902)

 After you merge these changes into the ``main`` or ``master`` branch, the action should automatically run whenever you commit new files.
+You can verify that the action is added by clicking the **Actions** tab and confirming that "vale-checks" appears under "All workflows" in the left pane.

 If successfully added, this action runs on commits to forks, owned by authorized contributors, of that docs repo.